 Advantages and disadvantages of clinical trials

-- You may have access to new treatments that work.
+- You may have access to new treatments.

 - There may be fewer side effects compared to the standard treatment.